Bunker Fuel Delivered Directly on Board Foreign Bound Vessel

 Bunker Fuel Delivered to Local Customer

-In this instance, you cannot zero-rate the supply of bunker fuel to your customer as you no longer have custody of the bunker fuel after the bunker fuel has been delivered to him and you have no control over the subsequent delivery of the bunker fuel to the foreign going vessel(s).
+In this instance, you cannot zero-rate the supply of bunker fuel to your customer as you no longer have custody of the bunker fuel after the bunker fuel has been delivered to your customer and you have no control over the subsequent delivery of the bunker fuel to the foreign going vessel(s).
 Hence you cannot be certain that the bunker fuel will be exported.

 Lease of Bunker Tanker/Transport of Fuel or Marine Waste